mangalam-research/wed/doc/tech_notes.rst

 under the second approach.
 Version 0.17.0 cleaned up a good deal of the old code (first approach) that was made obsolete by the incremental changes, but some obsolete code may still remain.

+Prior to version 3.x, wed made the GUI tree use ``contenteditable="true"`` As of version 3.x, wed no longer uses ``contenteditable`` *generally*.
+It is used for a few very specific functions.

 ..
 LocalWords:  truthy unclicked unclick github gui requirejs py deployable js
 ..
 LocalWords:  AVH nvie SauceLabs wedutil gitflow CSS programmatically desc